UniExeterRSE/LCAT-archived/docs/network.md

 # How the climate data for a selected region is currently passed through the impact network

-This document explains how impacts are calculated around the network of mDPSEEA nodes, from climate variables to health impacts.
-This is currently under development, and fairly simple to modify - so the initial goal is to make sure we are doing this correctly, after which it can be used as documentation.
+How impacts are currently calculated around our network of mDPSEEA nodes, from climate variables through to health impacts.
+This is currently under development - so the initial goal is to make sure we are doing this correctly, after which it can be used as documentation.

+This document refers to the [code found here](../client/src/core/NetworkParser.js).

 ## 1. Positive and negative correlation

 Some assumptions (are these actually correct!):